 Subject: Organizational Announcement

-I’m please to announce that effective immediately, Shelley Corman has been promoted to Managing Director and Chief Commercial Officer for Transwestern Pipeline.
-TW Marketing, Business Development and Regulatory Affairs will report to Shelley.
+I’m please to announce that effective immediately, Shelley Corman has been promoted to Managing Director and Chief Commercial Officer for Transwestern Pipeline Company.
+In her new role, Shelley will have responsibility for TW Marketing, Business Development and Regulatorymatters.

 Shelley is replacing Steve Harris, who is leaving Enron to pursue other opportunities.
 We appreciate the many contributions Steve has made to ETS and TW over the last ten years and wish him well in his new endeavors.

-Steve January and Brad Holmes will fill Shelley 's previous responsibilities, serving as co-directors of ETS Gas Logistics.
-On an interim basis, both Brad and Steve will report to me.
+I am also pleased to announce that Steve January and Brad Holmes will assume additional responsibilities, serving as co-directors of ETS Gas Logistics.
+Both Brad and Steve will report to me.

 Please join me in congratulating Shelley, Steve and Brad.